bowardzhang/CalendarSync/README.md

 ### Features
 1. Can be configured to hide subject as "%COMPANY% busy" for security reasons.
 2. Deal with recurring events and exceptions in a reccurring series.
+3. Delete events which were synchronized from Outlook to Google Calendear but do not exist in Outlook anymore

 ### Preparation
 1. Visit the [Google API Console](https://console.developers.google.com/) and create a new project.